 Extending the inevitable

 Again, TurboTax can help here.
 You can file a tax extension for free using TurboTax Easy Extension.
-It only takes a few minutes to get 6 months of extra peace-of-mind.
+It only takes a few minutes to get a few months of extra peace-of-mind.

 Each year, approximately 7% of U.S. taxpayers—around 8 million people—request an extension.
 There is one caveat: